Hit & Run New Law: Background, Punishment, Challenges, Need

 - The legislative intent is to enforce moral responsibility on the part of the offender towards the victim of a road accident.

-- There are also provisions to criminalise the omission in the performance of such a duty.
+- There are also provisions to criminalise the omission in the performance of duty to report soon after the incident.

 Key Distinctions & Provisions